King Attends Iftar Hosted At Army Command

-Amman, March 20 (Petra) -- His Majesty King Abdullah II, the Supreme Commander of the Jordan Armed Forces-Arab Army, on Wednesday attended an iftar hosted by the General Command of JAF.
+(MENAFN- Jordan Times) AMMAN - His Majesty King Abdullah, the Supreme Commander of the Jordan Armed Forces-Arab Army (JAF), on Wednesday attended an iftar hosted by the General Command of JAF.

-According to a royal court statement, His Majesty, who was accompanied by His Royal Highness Crown Prince Al Hussein bin Abdullah II, expressed appreciation of all army and security agencies personnel, commending their dedication and sense of duty.
+His Majesty, who was accompanied by HRH Crown Prince Hussein, expressed appreciation of all army and security agencies personnel, commending their dedication and sense of duty.

 Chairman of the Joint Chiefs of Staff Maj.
 Gen. Yousef Huneiti, General Intelligence Department Director Maj.
 Gen. Ahmad Husni, Public Security Directorate Director Maj.
 Gen. Obeidallah Maaytah, and a number of army and security agencies personnel attended the iftar.